AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 items on the level and another (`*` and keypad `*`, with default keybinding) through all foes.
 Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.

-The same with `RMB` enters aiming mode, in which repeated pointing at the same position increases detail level of the description, the same as when pressing the Space key.
+Pointing with `RMB` enters aiming mode, in which pointing again or pressing Space key or `MMB` decreases detail level of the description.
+If a foe or interesting terrain is being pointed at, tilde key `~` shows the relevant lore details.
 The basic terrain kinds are as follows.

     terrain type                  on-screen symbol